 God looked down at a young shepherd boy whose own family didn’t even rate him all that high and saw Israel’s greatest king.
 David was in that “rock” all along.

-God looked down at a rough, coarse, uneducated fisherman, a man who was very prone to extremes, and saw the apostle who would preach the famous Pentecost sermon that would lead to the salvation of over 3,000 people.
+God looked down at an uneducated fisherman, a man who was very prone to extremes, and saw the apostle who would preach the famous Pentecost sermon after which 3,000 people would get saved.
 Peter was in that “rock” all along.

 God looked down at a brilliant, highly educated Pharisee, a man whose zeal for Judaism knew no bounds, and saw the apostle who would start churches all over the Roman empire, win hordes of people to Christ, and write half the New Testament.
 Paul was in that “rock” all along.